eturea/Receipts-for-YNAB-site/privacy.md

 The following settings are stored locally on your device:

-- Selected YNAB budget (if you have multiple budgets)
+- Selected YNAB plan (if you have multiple plans)
 - Category selections and preferences (cached for faster receipt scanning)
 - Onboarding completion status
 - App appearance preferences